Fishbiscuit/UROP-project-face_of_fonts/README.md

 ![alt text](https://github.com/Fishbiscuit/UROP-project-face_of_fonts/blob/master/paper_images/32.png)

 3. PLENTYFULL

 Designer: Mark De Winne, Singapore
 Studio/Agency: Parable Studio Pte Ltd
-"Plentyfull is your denitive place of restoration, tucked away in the thick of city jungle bustle.
+"Plentyfull is your definitive place of restoration, tucked away in the thick of city jungle bustle.
 Run on love, laughter, and an ever-changing food menu steered by the freshest seasonal ingredients sourced straight from the farmers and spearheaded by creative culinaires.
 The kaleidoscope of diverse cuisines, all made from scratch, is accompanied by buttery whiffs of freshly baked pastries adrift from